pingcap/community/CONTRIBUTING.md

     - Use standard grammar and correct punctuation.
     - Use relatively short sentences.

-- For each comment, capitalize the first letter and end this sentence with a period.
+- Capitalize the first letter of sentences and end them with periods.

     - If a lower-case identifier comes at the beginning of a sentence, don't capitalize it.